xlladdins/xll/docs/Excel4MacrosQ-S.md

 Changes the position, formatting, and scaling of axes in a chart.
 There are five syntax forms of this function.

-Syntax 1   Changes the position, formatting, and scaling of the category axis in 2-D charts
+Syntax 1&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the category axis in 2-D charts

-Syntax 2   Changes the position, formatting, and scaling of the value axis in 2-D charts
+Syntax 2&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the value axis in 2-D charts

-Syntax 3   Changes the position, formatting, and scaling of the category axis in 3-D charts
+Syntax 3&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the category axis in 3-D charts

-Syntax 4   Changes the position, formatting, and scaling of the series axis in 3-D charts
+Syntax 4&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the series axis in 3-D charts

-Syntax 5   Changes the position, formatting, and scaling of the value axis in 3-D charts
+Syntax 5&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the value axis in 3-D charts

 Return to [top](#Q)